ltrgoddard/thesis/temp.markdown

 opportunity for Prynne, who was after all a relatively unknown figure at this point.
 (Davie, by contrast, had appeared regularly on the Third Programme since the early 1950s.
-In February and March of 1962, he presented a four-part series on 18th-century poetry, while in the early months of 1963 his work was broadcast as part of a twelve-episode translation of the *Odyssey*.[^88]) The last of Davie’s potential attempts to insinuate Prynne’s work into the London literary world is represented by a January 1964 interview conducted as part of the ‘Poet
+In February and March of 1962, he presented a four-part series on eighteenth-century poetry, while in the early months of 1963 his work was broadcast as part of a twelve-episode translation of the *Odyssey*.[^88]) The last of Davie’s potential attempts to insinuate Prynne’s work into the London literary world is represented by a January 1964 interview conducted as part of the ‘Poet